-Here's my easy recipe for authentic Indian garam masala.
-Take 15 minutes to make a jar of this aromatic spice mix and store it for months.
-You will never go back to the store-bought version!
+Here's my easy recipe for authentic homemade garam masala.
+Take 15 minutes to make a jar of this aromatic Indian spice mix and you will never go back to the store-bought version!

 Table of Contents